-Liberal arts/career combination: Program in which a student earns undergraduate degrees in two separate fields, one in a liberal arts major and the other in a professional or specialized major, whether on campus or through cross-registration.

-Living learning community: Residential programs that allow students to interact with students who share common interests.
-In addition to living together, students may also participate in shared courses, special events, and group service projects.
+Liberal artis/career combination: Program in which a student earns undergraduate degrees in two separate neits, one in a noeral arts major and the other in a professional or specialized Erving rearhing community: Residentiar programs that anow students to interact with students who share common interests.
+In addition to fiving together, students may also participate

 Master's degree: An award that requires the successful completion of a program of study of generally one or two full-time equivalent academic years of work beyond the bachelor's degree.
-Some of these degrees, such as those in Theology (M.Div., M.H.L./Rav) that were formerly classified as "first-professional", may require more than two full-time equivalent academic years of work.

-Minority affiliation (as admission factor): Special consideration in the admission process for members of designated racial/ethnic minority groups.
+Some of these degrees, such as those in Theology (M.Div., M.H.L./Rav) that were formerly classified as "first-professional", may require more than two full-time equivalent Minority affiliation (as admission factor): Special consideration in the admission process for members of designated racial/ethnic minority groups

 Minority student center: Center with programs, activities, and/or services intended to enhance the college experience of students of color.